tahina-pro/hacl-star/code/README.md

 + salsa-family

-   Code for Salsa20, HSalsa20, XSalsa20, and ChaCha20
+   Code for Salsa20, HSalsa20, and ChaCha20

++ hash

+   Code for SHA-256 and SHA-512

++ hmac

+    Code for HMAC-SHA-256

 + bignum